 We have a very active program and therefore do not allow Junior Campers to attend two consecutive weeks of camp.

-Deposit: A $200 deposit is required to register for a week of camp.
-This deposit is applied to the camp fee, and is non-refundable and non-transferable to another camper.
+Deposit: Prior to May 1, a $200 deposit is required to register for a week of camp.
+This deposit is applied to the camp fee and is non-refundable and non-transferable to another camper.
 The deposit secures your camper’s spot in a given week of camp, and allows us to prepare camp for the arrival of your camper.
+Registrations after May 1 will be required to pay in full at the time of registration.

 Sibling Discount: Frontier Camp offers a $75 off discount for second and additional children registered from the same immediate family (i.e. first child registered comes at full price, second and additional children receive discount).
 This discount is applied to the balance not the deposit.